TomSpencerLondon/toll-registry/README.md

 ## Reasons to change the legacy solution
 - The legacy solution did not meet expectations for high availability
-  - Frequent interruptions in operation cause measurable financial losses
+  - Frequent interruptions in operation caused measurable financial losses
 - Performance and scalability issues
   - The relational database made up the bottleneck of the system as a whole
 - The monolithic structure of the app impeded effective and efficient scaling (out and in)